-Before you start trying to make noise on your guitar (here are some tips useful to choose your first guitar), it is important that you are familiar with all of its parts, how they work and interact with each other, and how to take proper care of the whole instrument.
+Before you start trying to make noise, it is important that you are familiar with all the names of the parts of a guitar, how they work and interact with each other, and how to take proper care of the whole instrument.

 I usually recommend that new students learn on an acoustic guitar first, because an electric guitar has a lot more parts, more maintenance requirements, and more things to have to fool with.
 I figure that a new student already has enough to do just trying to learn to play, but that is just me.
 If you are set on learning on an electric guitar, then you need to know your weapon.